 While any pen and paper would do for other people, we recommend investing in notetaking tools that are easy to use, aesthetically pleasing, and promotes simple organization.
 Something as simple as gridded notebooks and a hefty ballpoint pen can already fuel one’s desire to take notes effectively.

 Jampacking different concepts in a rush can leave your notes in a jumbled mess, making it harder for you to pick apart later on.
 Instead of forcing all the topics covered on one page, it’s better to write the important details and summarize the meeting in easy-to-digest nuggets.
 When it comes to effective journaling, less is truly more!

 Taking notes of your team discussions and business meetings can do wonders for capturing valuable information, one you can use to arm yourself with to propel your performance and do a better job next time.

-One of the most integral tools in any accounting firm is CPA firm management software.
+One of the most integral tools in any accounting firm is an accounting practice management software.
 This allows your team to streamline workflows, manage clients, keep track of deadlines, regulate reminders and deadlines.
 Your business can truly benefit from this effective tool, and Financial Cents can offer just that!

 We use a cloud-based practice management solution to help manage your accounting team, scale your firm, and hit deadlines.
 Try Financial Cents for free today!